emilyriederer/projmgr/README.md

 but please note that nearly everything is subject to change at this point.

+## Contributors

+Thanks to contributors.
+Most notably, thanks to [Konrad Mayer](https://github.com/konradmayer) for proactive reporting and debugging of issues.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.